Dr Tony Wood

 Tony Wood

-Tony is Chief Scientific Officer at GSK.
-In this role, he is responsible for Research and Development activities across GSK’s portfolio and pipeline of vaccines and medicines.
-He leads a team focused on three R&D priorities – Execution, Technology and Culture – all central to developing an R&D approach focused on science of the immune system, human genetics and advanced technologies, notably building capabilities in functional genomics, artificial intelligence and machine learning in-house and through business partners.
+Tony Wood, GSK’s Chief Scientific Officer since 2022, leads all Research and Development activities across GSK’s portfolio and pipeline, with a specific focus on driving delivering of new, innovative medicines and vaccines that bring transformative impact for patients in areas of high unmet need.
+He leads a global organisation focused across four core therapeutic areas (infectious disease, HIV, respiratory/immunology, and oncology) and driven by three R&D priorities – Execution, Technology and Culture – all central to developing an R&D approach based on science of the immune system, human genetics and advanced technologies, notably building ground-breaking in-house capabilities in functional genomics, artificial intelligence and machine learning, as well as through focused business development or partnering.

-Tony is one of the world’s pre-eminent medicinal chemists and has the rare distinction of inventing a licensed medicine, the HIV antiviral maraviroc (Celsentri/Selzentry) - the first mammalian host protein-targeted anti-HIV drug to reach the market.
+Tony is one of the world’s pre-eminent medicinal chemists and has the rare distinction of inventing one of the first mammalian host protein-targeted anti-HIV drugs to reach the market.
 As a pioneer of structure-based drug design to overcome problems of resistance, he has striven to advance strategies in medicinal chemistry design, including ligand efficiency and lipophilic efficiency, structural-property relationships for toxicity, and the use of chemoinformatics to inform molecule and library design.

 He is a Fellow of the Academy of Medical Sciences and a Fellow of the Royal Society of Chemistry.
 Tony has a BSc in chemistry and a PhD in organic synthesis from Newcastle University.